Key Takeaways

 One of the most devastating aspects of depression is that it can make it hard to spend time with people — even those you care about — and keep you from doing things you used to enjoy.
 And social withdrawal and ongoing isolation can make depression worse.
 But fortunately, with Rula, the support you need to manage your mental health is now just a few clicks away.

 When you need treatment for depression or any other mental health condition, we invite you to use our therapist-matching program.
-In just a few minutes, you can find a provider who takes your insurance and schedule your first appointment for as early as this week.
+In just a few minutes, you can find a provider who takes your insurance and schedule your first appointment for as soon as tomorrow.

 More From Rula